Haworthia cooperi aka Jelly Bean Cactus

 Common names

-Jelly Bean Cactus, Orthperi, Cacti, Haworthia Cooperi
+Jelly Bean Cactus, Orthperi, Cacti, Haworthia Cooperi, Cooper's Haworthia

-How to care for Jelly Bean Cactus
+How difficult is it to take care of Jelly Bean Cactus

 Jelly Bean Cactus presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.